dmdeller/horizon-nigh-blog/_posts/2024/2024-08-26-how-to-move-blog-tumblr-to-github-pages.md

 * The importer may occasionally continue to reference some images, or other media files, at their original Tumblr URLs. `ack media.tumblr.com` to find these.
 You'll want to manually download each one and then correct the URL on each post.

+* Any footnotes in your original posts may be somewhat broken; they still render correctly, but the links to jump back and forth between footnote and text don't seem to work any more.
+I haven't found a fix for this yet, other than manually redoing them all.

+* HTML tags for tables (and maybe other things) end up getting escaped, and probably need to be fixed by hand.

 ### Don't forget to write some stuff!

 Blogging is cool.